Dixonj23/COMP3016/README.md

 ---

+Build & Run in VS2022:
+Open the repo folder in Visual Studio 2022 (C++ workload).
+Select x64-Release, click Run.
+VS will auto-download/build raylib and copy assets next to the exe.
+No extra installs required.

+---

 Video
 **YouTube (Unlisted):** [[https://youtu.be/qjOuXL5nJbE](https://youtu.be/qjOuXL5nJbE)/]()
-*(This same video is also provided in the submission zip for the DLE requirement.)*
+_(This same video is also provided in the submission zip for the DLE requirement.)_

 ---